Resting-state hyper- and hypo-connectivity in early schizophrenia: which tip of the iceberg should we focus on?

 In this study, we explore the intricate landscape of brain connectivity in the early stages of schizophrenia, focusing on the patterns of hyper- and hypoconnectivity.
 Despite existing literature’s support for altered functional connectivity (FC) in schizophrenia, inconsistencies and controversies persist regarding specific dysconnections.

-Leveraging a large sample of 100 first-episode schizophrenia patients (42 females/58 males) and 90 healthy controls (50 females/40 males), we compare the functional connectivity (FC) across 90 brain regions of the Automated Anatomical Labeling atlas.
-We inspected the effects of medication and examined the association between FC changes and duration of illness as well as symptom severity of the disorder.
-Our approach also includes a comparative analysis of two denoising strategies for functional magnetic resonance imaging data.
+Leveraging a large sample of 100 first-episode schizophrenia patients (42 females/58 males) and 90 healthy controls (50 females/40 males), we compare the functional connectivity across 90 brain regions of the Automated Anatomical Labeling atlas.
+We inspected the effects of medication and examined the association between FC changes and duration of untreated psychosis, duration of antipsychotic treatment, as well as symptom severity of the disorder.
+Our approach also includes a comparative analysis of three denoising strategies for functional magnetic resonance imaging data.

 Article activity feed